aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 after sample combustion to N2 at 1000C by an on-line elemental analyzer (PDZ Europa ANCA GSL).
 Finally, we quantified the species composition and survivorship of invertebrate prey by combining counts of emerging adult insects and surviving larvae.
+All experimental data is available at https://dx.doi.org/10.6084/m9.figshare.3983964.

 ## Data analysis